PHL201: THE BIG QUESTIONS

 Join us in a philosophical and spiritual journey to tap into the great pool of wisdom that exists within our local community, both here in Hamilton (through in-person attendance), or on-line via Zoom, through which you can participate fully in our lounge discussions.

-Week 5: What Does it Mean to be Human?: Guest presenters: Amanda Bradley (Anglican Franciscan and a minister.
-As a young woman she worked in hospitals in India, looking after the poor and the dying, and knew Mother Theresa.
+Week 5 (18 Mar): What Does it Mean to be Human?: Guest presenters: Amanda Bradley (Anglican Franciscan Minister, used to work in hospitals in India, looking after the poor and the dying, and knew Mother Theresa.
 Amanda’s father was a Jewish refugee from Europe.).
-Second presenter to be confirmed.
+Our other presenter is Prof. Louis Schipper, an environmental biogeochemist in Earth Sciences at the University of Waikato.

-Week 6: Is there Truth, and if so, What is It?: Guest presenters: Dr Carrie Barber, Philosophy Dept, and second Guest to be confirmed
+Week 6 (25 Mar): Is there Truth, and if so, What is It?: Guest presenters: Dr Carrie Barber, member of the Religious Society of Friends, and Margalit Toledano, PhD, Univ of Waikato.

 Prerequisites: There are no prerequisites for this course.